Bride dies at beach when speeding DUI driver slams golf cart

 Samantha Miller, 34, of Charlotte, North Carolina, died in the wreck, according to the Charleston County Coroner’s Office.

-Miller had just got married, Folly Beach Public Safety Department Director Andrew Gilreath said.
+Miller had just got married hours earlier, Folly Beach Public Safety Department Director Andrew Gilreath said.

-Three others on the golf cart were injured.
+Three others in the golf cart including the groom were injured.
 Gilreath said the golf cart had lights and was legal to drive at night.

+The groom’s mother created a Go Fund Me Page to pay for her daughter-in-law’s funeral and her son’s medical bills.
+It included a photo of the newlyweds running under sparklers just before the crash.

+It also had a photo of groom Aric Hutchinson in the hospital, where he was recovering from a brain injury and numerous broken bones after the golf cart rolled over several times and was thrown 100 yards (91 meters).

 Komoroski, 25, is charged with reckless vehicular homicide and three counts of driving under the influence causing death.
 She faces one to 25 years in prison on each DUI count.